whily/notes/xps-archlinux.md

 exec $@
 ```

 where .Xresource contains the line `Xft.dpi: 200`.
-NOte that settings
+Note that settings
 in `~/.Xresources` can be confirmed by checking the output of `xrdq -q`.

 For greeting screen, edit the them file.
 For example, suppose